gytterberg/technical-interview-prep/how-to.md

   - Go to your local clone of the technical interview prep repo (or clone it if you haven't)
   - Make a branch and start editing
   - Here is the [remark wiki](https://github.com/gnab/remark/wiki) which you can use to help you properly format the markdown file
-  - To try out your formatting, head to https://remarkjs.com/remarkise and drop the `.md` file for the prompt into the target box
+  - To try out your formatting, see **Viewing markdowns as slideshows**
   - When it's ready, push your branch, make a PR and assign somebody to review it

+---

+## Viewing markdowns as slideshows

+For when you want to check whether a markdown file is slideshow-ready and/or present one that is.

+- For working locally (and with live updating for your edits) use https://github.com/FullstackAcademy/fs-present
+- Otherwise, you can head to https://remarkjs.com/remarkise and drop the markdown file for the prompt into the target box

 ---